Zapadlo/CV/cv.md

 ---
 #####Financial Times :: Integration Engineer :: 2014-01 - Present

 Since June 2015 writing a new microservice platform, based around containers (Docker) hosted in AWS.
-Automating infrastructure management and writing a number of new microservices in go as supporting applications.
+Automating infrastructure management and writing a number of new microservices in golang as supporting applications.
 New platform hosts ~20 business services and ~30 supporting (monitoring/deployment) of the image publication stack, including stateless applications, databases and message ques.

 ######Highlights